R300-AI/EOSL-AI-Hub/index.md

 <div style="margin-left: 20px;">
 <p>At AI Hub, we provide comprehensive guides for various types of Chiplets, including system configuration methods and model deployment tutorials.

-1. To begin, obtain an Evaluation Kit from a retailer or agent and follow the official documentation to configure the installation environment and operating system according to your requirements.
+1. First, obtain an Evaluation Kit from an authorized retailer or distributor and follow the official documentation to configure the installation environment and operating system according to your requirements.
-2. This Developer Zone also provides quick-start guides and shared resources to simplify the setup process.
+2. This Developer Zone also provides notes and shared resources to assist with the setup process.
 3. Next, utilize the benchmark data available in the <a href="https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo">Model Zoo</a> to evaluate the performance of each chip and determine its suitability for your application needs.
 4. Finally, use the provided testing tools to assess your model's performance on different processing units across various Chiplets, gaining deeper insights into AI acceleration and optimization.</p>
 </div>